mherreshoff/sunset-chaos-explorer/README.md

 (The third dimension is rendered as color.)

 ## Prerequisites
 There are two versions of this program.
-Both versions as currently written, requires the Novation Launch Control XL Controller.
-(Though if the javascript version is launched without a controller it will fall back to random mode.)
+Both versions as currently written, require the Novation Launch Control XL Controller.
+(If the javascript version is launched without a controller or web midi support it will fall back to random mode.)

 The controller can be purchased here: http://smile.amazon.com/Novation-Launch-Control-XL-Controller/dp/B00LXBC92M/

-The javascript version is currently faster.
+The javascript version is currently faster and has better fading.

 ## Javscript Setup
 This javascript depends on the web MIDI api.